What is Adhesive Tapes? Types, Manufacturing, and Applications

 7. Rewinder Machine

-On a rewinder machine, it rolls the tape into spools.
+On a rewind machine, roll the tape into spools.
 Remember the unwinder that spliced the rolls together?
 The rewinder machine unsliced them.
 When all are filled, a knife separates the adhesive tape at the splice point so that winding can begin on the next phase.

 8. Slitter Machine

 The tape on just one of the manufactured spools would run an average length of 85 football fields.
-The spool speed a row of sharp razor blades called the slitters, which divide can divide the five-foot-wide tape into several strips.
+The spool speeds up a row of sharp razor blades called the slitters, which divide the five-foot-wide tape into several strips.
 A shipping tape, for instance, is almost 2 inches wide, so you can get 31 strips per spool.

 9. Finished Tape Rolls

-Each strip winds on a tilled cardboard core, and its end is sealed with the tab.
+Each strip winds on a tilted cardboard core, and its end is sealed with the tab.
 The length of tape per roll varies according to the customer’s specifications.
-As the machine ejects the finished tape rolls in the next batch of cardboard courses, it is off to the packaging department.
+As the machine ejects the finished tape rolls in the next batch of cardboard cores, it is off to the packaging department.

 10. Quality Control Check